NoorHannan29/Assignment_ML/Main_Assignment/PROJECT_README.md

-This is the readme.md file for the Main Assignment Code.
+This is the readme file for the Project.
 This file explains the processes done inside the main IPYNB file, Assignment_ML_Merged.ipynb

 PART 0 - DATA PREPROCESSING(by Hannan)